Secondary Complications for Rehabilitation

-Some patients require special care when they arrive at Shepherd Center due to complications resulting from spinal cord injury, brain injury or a neuromuscular disorder.
-It is critical that all secondary conditions be fully addressed before a patient begins rigorous rehabilitation.
+Some patients require special care when they arrive at Shepherd Center.
+Patients often experience complications resulting from spinal cord injury, brain injury or a neuromuscular disorder.
+To ensure the best outcome, all secondary conditions must be addressed before a patient begins rigorous rehabilitation.

-Shepherd Center’s facilities are equipped to treat patients who require medical or surgical interventions due to secondary complications resulting from an injury or degenerative disease.
-We have an Intensive Care Unit (ICU) for patients who require a higher level of care.
+Shepherd Center’s facilities treat patients in need of medical or surgical interventions to address secondary complications from an injury or degenerative disease.
+Our Intensive Care Unit (ICU) offers treatment for patients requiring a higher level of care.

 Intensive Care Unit (ICU)